 1. Have a Goal in Mind

-Just like with any social strategy, try to align your goal with your overall marketing goals for the brand/company.
-What Are you trying to accomplish overall?
+Just like with any social strategy, try to align your goal with your overall marketing goals for your brand/company.
+What are you trying to accomplish overall?
 Do you have an event or product launch you want to promote?
-Are you filming a production, show, concert, or presentation people interested in your brand would be interested in?
+Are you filming a production, show, concert, or presentation that people who are already interested in your brand would be interested in?
 Whatever it is, stick with it.

 2. Check Out Your Surroundings

-Make sure you are in an area where there is a strong Wi-Fi or 4G connection.
-If not you may run into some problems if your Live Video gets cut short right in the middle and hurts your engagements.
+Make sure you are in an area where there is a strong internet connection.
+That may seem simple, but if you're not, you may run into some problems if your Live Video gets cut short or is delivered with poor quality.
+That will hurt your engagements.
 Check to see if there is any other branding in the area you do not have permission to film.
-Just like live news casters set up before filming they make sure nothing is in view they do not have the rights to picture.
+Just like live news broadcasts, set up before filming to make sure nothing is in view you don't have the rights to.